Navigating Range Disadvantage as the 3-Bettor

 Indeed, we are checking and folding to a bet every time with KQo.
 However, a hand like Q♠J♠ makes an excellent bluff with its backdoor straight and flush possibilities.

-Let’s examine the Equity Distribution Chart on 854r:
+Let’s examine the equity distribution chart on 854r:

-A hand like QQ particularly wants to bet as it’s a high equity hand, but many turn cards make the board worse for this hand — overcards / straight-completing cards come to mind.
+A hand like QQ particularly wants to bet as it’s a high-equity hand, but many turn cards make the board worse for this hand; overcards / straight-completing cards come to mind.

 Checking The Flop

-Recall that this is a flop where the 3-bettor has lost the nut and equity advantages, but we still retain the ‘good hands’‘good hands’
+Recall that this is a flop where the 3-bettor has lost the nut and equity advantages, but we still retain the {{tooltip-title: "Good hands"}} edge with our overpairs.

 Hands with 50%-75% equity against the opposing range.